Configuring UEM to Deploy the Harmony Mobile Protect app

 Low

-The device is compliant if only low level threats are present.
+The device is compliant only if Low level threats are present.
 Anything higher puts the device in a non-compliant status.

 Medium

-The device is compliant if the threats found on the device are low or medium level.
-If high level threats are detected, the device is determined as non-compliant.
+The device is compliant if the threats found on the device are Low or Medium level.
+If High level threats are detected, the device is determined as non-compliant.

 High